 PATHvariable for the tools that are required for starting the tool you are configuring but are not referenced in the path to it.
 In most cases it is Node.js or ruby.exe.
 Such situation may result from custom manual installation instead of installation through the Node Package Manager (npm) or gem manager.

-In the Working Directory text box, specify the directory to which the tool will be applied.
+In the Working Directory field, specify the directory to which the tool will be applied.

 Because the tool is always invoked in the context of a file, the default working directory is the directory of the current file.
 The default working directory is specified in all predefined templates through a

 $FileDir$macros.
-To specify a custom working directory, type the path to it in the text box, or click and choose the directory in the Select Path dialog box, or click Insert Macro and select the desired macro from the list in the Macros dialog box.
+To specify a custom working directory, type the path to it in the field, or click and select the directory in the Select Path dialog, or click Insert Macro and select the desired macro from the list in the Macros dialog.

 Configuring advanced options